hfp/libxstream/samples/ozaki/README.md

 pays 0.53 -> 0.73 ms, so about 11% net at n=4096 and more below it.
 Bit-identical, and the lane must walk columns rather than K-blocks - mapping it the other way reads 64 KB apart and loses 17% instead.

+`OZAKI_BF16=1` carries the CRT residues in bf16 instead of int8, so that Scheme 2 runs on a floating-point matrix engine.
+It needs warp-group MMA with the default A and B layouts, and it disables itself with a message otherwise.
+The moduli, the accuracy and the results are unchanged - the output is bit-identical to the int8 path - so it is a choice of engine and nothing else.
+Off by default: where an integer engine is available it is the faster one, by about 3x on the GEMM.
+Enable it on a device whose integer matrix throughput is much lower than its bf16 throughput.

 `OZAKI_SWIZZLE=W` walks the tile grid in strips W tiles wide instead of in the launch order, so the work-groups resident at one time cover a